stemado/workshop1/README.md

 We’ll use Git to create a local copy of a repository on GitHub.
 This will provide a fully functional example of the project that will run locally and we can start with and make enhancements to.

-- Create a local project directory as our workspace - C:\sites\node.js\
+- Create a local project directory as our workspace - (e.g. C:\sites\node.js for PC, documents/dev/nodejs for Mac)
 - Create a fork of https://github.com/djohnsonkc/workshop1 (for more info on forking see: https://help.github.com/articles/fork-a-repo)
 - Git clone https://github.com/your-username/workshop1.git.
 This will create a new workshop1 folder with the source code.
 - Install Node modules (npm install express, npm install mongoose, npm install moment).
 Note, this will create a /node_modules directory within your project workspace.
-Note, these are not included in the repository as they can always be easily reinstalled locally.
+These are not included in the repository as they can always be easily reinstalled locally (see .gitignore file in app root).

 Things that we will be discussing (not necessarily in this order)
 --------------